roycoprotocol/royco-boosts/README.md

 UMA Merkle Chef will simply prorate rewards between a start time and an end time at a fixed net rate, similar to the ubiquitous MasterChef style rewards distribution seen throughout DeFi.

+#### Incentra
+The Incentra Action Verifier leverages the Brevis network and zkCoprocessor to verify that actions were completed and how many incentives APs are owed.
+Incentra currently supports verifying payouts for incentive campaigns targeting various AMMs, token holdings, and lending and borrowing protocols.